 Understand that the coolant in your system is likely different from anything you can buy at a parts store.
 Sometimes only slightly different, Sometimes that’s all it takes.
 Slightly incompatible mixes may cause no harm.
 Incompatible differences can cause light deposits, sometimes like eggshells.
 Not good.
 Very incompatible coolant differences can cause heavy deposits, sometimes like concrete.
 Really not good.
 Using water from Sacramento or well water from a farm can cause really bad deposits.
 The water is full of heavy minerals.
 Check the toilet.
 The worst deposits are from Radiator-Repair-In-A-Can additives.
 Those cans worked fine for cars from the 1950’s when you could drop a quarter all the way through your radiator.
 Modern radiators and heater cores are made so finely, that they will clog up easily.
 By the way, those cans WON’T cure a leaking water pump or a breaking coolant hose.
 Only a mechanic can cure that, not a can.

 Any mechanic that tells you that some Stop Leak would cure a blown head gasket, cracked head or cracked block that is pushing combustion gases into the cooling system simply does not understand engines.
 Cooling systems develop 14 to 17 psi of pressure, limited by the valve in the coolant cap.
-Gas engine combustion creates in excess of 1000 psi, diesel engine combustion is about twice that.
-How is that Stop Leak ever going to clog up that problem?
+Gas engine combustion creates pressures in excess of 800 to 1000 psi, diesel engine combustion is about twice that.
+How is that Stop Leak ever going to cure up that problem permanently?

 Somehow, at Karmakanix, we find some percentage of cars near or over 10 years old with the heater cores clogged solid.
 Solid!
 No heat at all.
 But the radiators seem to be doing OK, although only a Central Valley summer freeway spree would prove it for sure.
 We believe that this heater core clog issue is due to a thermal expansion problem.
 When a cast iron block gets coated with a ceramic like substance while is it hot, there may be some chemical and molecular tension right at the bonding surface when the engine cools off.
 As the cast iron heats up from cold, it expands way more rapidly than the concrete like deposits.
 The deposits tend to spit off especially given a bump or two.
 During warm up, the thermostat is closed, and the radiator is not in the cooling circuit, i.e.; nothing flowing through it.
 But the heater core is always flowing, there is no valve on a modern car to shut it off, that system ended in the 80’s.
 So the flow of deposits in the coolant has nowhere else to go except through the heater core.
 Ever see a car apart for a heater core?
 Everything in front of the seats gets removed.
 Most jobs are from 6 to 12 hours long.